CUAir/DistributedSystemsDocs/docs/index.rst

 Support
 -------

-If you are having issues, please slack Troy.
+If you are having issues, please slack Sameer.

 License
 -------